SEPP 72(t) in Early Retirement

 Roth Conversion Ladder

-As you know, you can pull out Roth CONTRIBUTIONS anytime without tax or penalty (even on backdoor Roth contributions).
+You can pull out Roth CONTRIBUTIONS anytime without tax or penalty (even on backdoor Roth contributions).
 Roth CONVERSIONS, however, have a 5-year seasoning period.
 So you can’t just take conversions right back out without a penalty.

 This is confusing because there are two types of 5-year rules on Roth IRAs.
 The rule on conversions is created specifically to PREVENT folks from getting around the 10% penalty for early withdrawal on IRAs.
-No, you cannot convert to a Roth and then take the money out.
+You cannot convert to a Roth and then take the money out.
 You must wait five years.

 The other 5-year rule is about taxation on the growth of a Roth and doesn’t apply here.